 It’s hard to go a single day without stumbling upon an article, video, or television news show talking about the legalization or decriminalization of marijuana.
-Especially nowadays when the president even says most of the mail they get it by young citizens writing about the legalization of marijuana.
+Especially nowadays when the president (Barrack Obama) even says most of the mail they get it by young citizens writing about the legalization of marijuana.
 After decades of being stigmatized and penalized, marijuana has finally begun to be seen by, at least some, as less harmful than it was previously believed to be in the past.
 For some, it remains a polarizing hot button issue separating those that support the legalization and sell of marijuana from ardent defenders of the status quo.
 Marijuana remains one of the most popular recreational substances in the United States, only behind cigarettes and alcohol.
 Over seventeen million people in the United States are believed to use marijuana on a regular basis.

 Lobbying for Marijuana

 Alcohol and tobacco are currently legal in the United States even though both have been proven to be harmful and even fatal.
 Cigarettes account for 480,000 deaths a year and alcohol far exceeds that at 2.5 million deaths a year.
 All this is happening while marijuana still relates to 0 deaths a year nor is there a record death from pot.
 The reason these drugs are legal and marijuana is not has a lot to do with effective lobbying.
 The National Organization for the Reform of Marijuana Laws, or NORML, is a not-for-profit lobbying agency based out of Washington D.C.
 The agency is focused on removing all legal penalties for the possession, growth, and use of marijuana by adults within the United States by lobbying to Congress for more reasonable regulations regarding marijuana.

 Legalization and Decriminalization in the States